Analysis

 Here are more headlines that caught our attention this month:

-A report by farm action looks at how monopoly power has expanded since the 1980s when anti monopoly laws stopped being enforced.
+A report by Farm Action tracks how monopoly power has expanded since the 1980s, a decade when anti monopoly laws stopped being enforced.

-Hurricane Helene wrecked the US’s chicken farming capital in Georgia where 107 farms have been destroyed or badly damaged.
-It is estimated that anywhere from 2.14 to 5.56 chickens have died although official numbers have not been released.
+Hurricane Helene wrecked the chicken farming capital of America in Georgia, where 107 farms have been destroyed or badly damaged.
+It is estimated that anywhere from 2.14 to 5.56 million chickens died, though official numbers have not been released.

 These Blue Zone diets have helped people become centenarians with mostly plant based whole foods.

-Gavin Newsom has signed into law a bipartisan bill that bans octopus farming in California, a big win for cephalopods.
+Gavin Newsom signed into law a bipartisan bill that bans octopus farming in California, a big win for cephalopods and their advocates.

-Moolec, a molecular farming company, has gotten approval from the USDA for their genetically modified peas which can produce beef protein.
+Moolec Science, a molecular farming company, has earned approval from the USDA for their genetically modified peas, which can produce beef protein.

 A slaughterhouse moratorium is on the ballot in Denver, which could make it the first city to ban slaughterhouses.